Great West Life Assurance Co. Can Lowers Stake in Glaukos Co. (NYSE:GKOS)

 Great West Life Assurance Co.
-Can trimmed its stake in Glaukos Co.
-(NYSE:GKOS) by 10.0% in the first quarter, according to the company in its most recent disclosure with the SEC.
-The firm owned 39,105 shares of the medical instruments supplier’s stock after selling 4,326 shares during the quarter.
+Can cut its position in shares of Glaukos Co.
+(NYSE:GKOS) by 10.0% in the first quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission (SEC).
+The institutional investor owned 39,105 shares of the medical instruments supplier’s stock after selling 4,326 shares during the quarter.
 Great West Life Assurance Co.
-Can’s holdings in Glaukos were worth $3,275,000 as of its most recent filing with the SEC.
+Can’s holdings in Glaukos were worth $3,275,000 at the end of the most recent quarter.

-Other institutional investors also recently added to or reduced their stakes in the company.
-Norges Bank purchased a new stake in Glaukos in the fourth quarter valued at approximately $51,059,000.
-JPMorgan Chase & Co. grew its holdings in Glaukos by 10.1% in the first quarter.
-JPMorgan Chase & Co. now owns 238,645 shares of the medical instruments supplier’s stock valued at $20,030,000 after purchasing an additional 21,881 shares during the period.
-Bellevue Group AG grew its holdings in Glaukos by 8.9% in the first quarter.
-Bellevue Group AG now owns 489,342 shares of the medical instruments supplier’s stock valued at $41,070,000 after purchasing an additional 40,010 shares during the period.
-Exchange Traded Concepts LLC grew its holdings in Glaukos by 39.1% in the first quarter.
-Exchange Traded Concepts LLC now owns 34,434 shares of the medical instruments supplier’s stock valued at $2,890,000 after purchasing an additional 9,676 shares during the period.
-Finally, Vontobel Holding Ltd. purchased a new stake in Glaukos in the first quarter valued at approximately $252,000.
+Several other hedge funds and other institutional investors have also recently modified their holdings of GKOS.
+Marshall Wace North America L.P. purchased a new stake in shares of Glaukos during the first quarter worth about $55,000.
+Amundi Pioneer Asset Management Inc. grew its holdings in shares of Glaukos by 136.7% during the first quarter.
+Amundi Pioneer Asset Management Inc. now owns 178,502 shares of the medical instruments supplier’s stock worth $13,989,000 after buying an additional 103,102 shares in the last quarter.
+Credit Suisse AG grew its holdings in shares of Glaukos by 48.5% during the fourth quarter.
+Credit Suisse AG now owns 55,599 shares of the medical instruments supplier’s stock worth $4,184,000 after buying an additional 18,149 shares in the last quarter.
+The Manufacturers Life Insurance Company grew its holdings in Glaukos by 3.5% in the fourth quarter.
+The Manufacturers Life Insurance Company now owns 25,551 shares of the medical instruments supplier’s stock valued at $1,923,000 after purchasing an additional 874 shares during the period.
+Finally, Charles Schwab Investment Management Inc. grew its holdings in Glaukos by 1.7% in the fourth quarter.
+Charles Schwab Investment Management Inc. now owns 292,707 shares of the medical instruments supplier’s stock valued at $22,030,000 after purchasing an additional 4,824 shares during the period.

-A number of research analysts have weighed in on GKOS shares.
-William Blair cut shares of Glaukos from an “outperform” rating to a “market perform” rating and set a $34.00 price target on the stock. in a research report on Wednesday, July 14th.
-TheStreet cut shares of Glaukos from a “c-” rating to a “d+” rating in a research report on Wednesday, May 26th.
-Oppenheimer cut shares of Glaukos from an “outperform” rating to a “market perform” rating and set a $105.00 price target on the stock. in a research report on Wednesday, July 14th.
-Finally, Wells Fargo & Company cut shares of Glaukos from an “equal weight” rating to an “underweight” rating and set a $41.00 price target on the stock. in a research report on Tuesday.
+A number of research firms recently issued reports on GKOS.
+William Blair downgraded shares of Glaukos from an “outperform” rating to a “market perform” rating and set a $34.00 target price for the company. in a report on Wednesday, July 14th.
+Wells Fargo & Company downgraded shares of Glaukos from an “equal weight” rating to an “underweight” rating and set a $41.00 target price for the company. in a report on Tuesday.
+Oppenheimer downgraded shares of Glaukos from an “outperform” rating to a “market perform” rating and set a $105.00 target price for the company. in a report on Wednesday, July 14th.
+Finally, TheStreet downgraded shares of Glaukos from a “c-” rating to a “d+” rating in a report on Wednesday, May 26th.
 Two research analysts have rated the stock with a sell rating and five have issued a hold rating to the company.
 Glaukos has a consensus rating of “Hold” and a consensus price target of $64.86.

-Glaukos (NYSE:GKOS) last posted its quarterly earnings results on Wednesday, May 5th.
-The medical instruments supplier reported ($0.21) earnings per share (EPS) for the quarter, beating the consensus estimate of ($0.30) by $0.09.
-The firm had revenue of $67.97 million for the quarter, compared to analysts’ expectations of $64.82 million.
+Glaukos (NYSE:GKOS) last posted its earnings results on Wednesday, May 5th.
+The medical instruments supplier reported ($0.21) EPS for the quarter, topping analysts’ consensus estimates of ($0.30) by $0.09.
 Glaukos had a negative net margin of 34.83% and a negative return on equity of 6.44%.
-As a group, equities research analysts anticipate that Glaukos Co. will post -0.87 earnings per share for the current year.
+The business had revenue of $67.97 million for the quarter, compared to analysts’ expectations of $64.82 million.
+As a group, equities research analysts anticipate that Glaukos Co. will post -0.87 earnings per share for the current fiscal year.

-In related news, CFO Joseph E. Gilliam sold 5,000 shares of the company’s stock in a transaction on Thursday, May 6th.
-The shares were sold at an average price of $82.22, for a total value of $411,100.00.
-The transaction was disclosed in a legal filing with the SEC, which can be accessed through this link.
-Corporate insiders own 8.60% of the company’s stock.
+In other news, CFO Joseph E. Gilliam sold 20,000 shares of the business’s stock in a transaction on Monday, May 3rd.
+The shares were sold at an average price of $93.53, for a total transaction of $1,870,600.00.
+The transaction was disclosed in a legal filing with the SEC, which is available through this hyperlink.
+Insiders own 8.60% of the company’s stock.

 About Glaukos